Unruh-deWitt detectors in quantum superpositions of trajectories: Superpositions of Rindler Trajectories

-which is half of the transition rate for a single, uniformly accelerated detector -- satisfying Eq.\ (\ref{kubo}) -- in agreement with the results found for the excitation probability.
-Importantly, for finitely separated trajectories in the superposition, the presence of non-zero, time-dependent field correlations between them always alters the detector's response from being exactly thermal.
-Infinitely separated trajectories possessing different proper accelerations do not produce a thermal response either.
+which is half of the transition rate for a single uniformly accelerated detector, in agreement with the results found for the excitation probability.
+Importantly, for finitely separated trajectories in the superposition, the presence of nonzero, time-dependent field correlations between them always alters the detector's response from being exactly thermal.
+This nonthermalisation is likely due to the inequivalent mode structure for the modes associated with the different Rindler wedges of the spatially translated trajectories.